By Alex Gaggioli

-The program is both beneficial to the environment and your property.
+The program is beneficial to both the environment and your property.
 Less laundry results in less water consumption.
 It also reduces the amount of work you or your cleaning staff have to complete every day.
 Labor and utilities are among the two largest operational cost contributors, and this program addresses both.

 Tip #2: Recycling

-A recycling program seems like a no-brainer, but plenty of properties do not have recycle bins in each of their rooms.
+A recycling program seems like a no-brainer, but plenty of properties do not have recycling bins in each of their rooms.
 While recycling programs won’t necessarily increase your bottom line, they are crucial to any property that wants to be green.
 Recycling bins should be placed in every room as well as around the property.

 Your staff, from front desk agents to kitchen staff, should be aware of any and all recycling initiatives.
-More laws and legislation are being put into place that require businesses of a certain size to recycle.
+More laws and legislation are being put into place that requires businesses of a certain size to recycle.
 Many governments will actually fine properties that don’t recycle.
-For example, the state of California has steep fines in place for properties that fail to comply as shown on CalRecycle’s website.
-While many other states and countries may not currently have recycle laws, it’s likely governments will adopt these practices in the future.
+For example, the state of California has steep fines in place for properties that fail to comply, as shown on CalRecycle’s website.
+While many other states and countries may not currently have recycling laws, it’s likely governments will adopt these practices in the future.
 While technology has cut down on a lot of waste from paper and other materials, hotels still produce plenty of waste that can be recycled.

-Tip #3: Train Your Team
+Tip #3: Train your team